mdryden/config/README.md

 Help yourself, I borrowed liberally from others.

-This should have more information to use this stuff.
+This should have more information on how to use this stuff.

+Also, it should be more detailed.